Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Source distributions (sdists)

-The sdist specification will be updated to reflect that for Metadata-Version is 2.4 or greater, the sdist MUST contain any license files specified by License-File in the PKG-INFO at their respective paths relative to the top-level directory of the sdist (containing the pyproject.toml and the PKG-INFO core metadata).
+The sdist specification will be updated to reflect that if the Metadata-Version is 2.4 or greater, the sdist MUST contain any license files specified by the License-File field in the PKG-INFO at their respective paths relative to the of the sdist (containing the pyproject.toml and the PKG-INFO Core Metadata).

 Built distributions (wheels)